America's Iconic National Parks in Fall Color

 This itinerary is subject to change due to weather, local conditions, and other factors.

-September 27, 2023: Arrive in Bozeman, MT (BZN airport code) anytime before 2:00 PM.
-We’ll pick you up at the airport and bring you to the hotel in Gardiner.
-At 5:00 PM, we’ll meet for introductions and group dinner where we’ll get to know each other and talk about the exciting week of photography ahead.
+September 29, 2024: Arrive in Bozeman, MT, anytime before 2:00 PM.
+We’ll pick you up at the airport and take you to the Gardiner hotel.
+At 5:00 PM, we’ll meet for introductions and a group dinner where we’ll get to know each other and talk about the exciting week of photography ahead.

-September 28, 2023: Sunrise at Mammoth Hot Springs.
-After breakfast we will drive south through Yellowstone to Grand Teton National Park, with stops along the way for thermal features, wildlife, and fall color.
-For the next two nights we’ll staying at the fabulous Jackson Lake Lodge.
+September 30, 2024: Sunrise at Mammoth Hot Springs.
+After breakfast, we will drive south through Yellowstone to Grand Teton National Park, with stops for thermal features, wildlife, and fall color.
+We’ll stay at the fabulous Jackson Lake Lodge for the next two nights.

-September 29, 2023: Sunrise through sunset we’ll be photographing some of the iconic views of the Tetons and search for bison, pronghorn, and moose.
-We will also have an image review and critique, reviewing composition, technique, and post-processing.
+October 1, 2024: From Sunrise through sunset, we’ll photograph some of the iconic views of the Tetons and search for bison, pronghorn, and moose.
+We will also have an image review, evaluating composition and technique, plus post-processing instruction.

-September 30, 2023: Following sunrise at the Oxbow on the Snake River, we’ll concentrate on photographing wildlife and then head north, back to Yellowstone National Park.
-For the next two nights we will be lodging and dining at historic Old Faithful Inn.
+October 2, 2024: Following sunrise at the Oxbow on the Snake River, we’ll concentrate on photographing wildlife and then head north, back to Yellowstone National Park.
+We will be lodging and dining at the historic Old Faithful Inn for the next two nights.

-October 1, 2023: At sunrise we’ll be in place for photographing bison along the Firehole River, then look for elk on the Madison River.
+October 3, 2024: At sunrise, we’ll be in place for photographing bison along the Firehole River, then look for elk on the Madison River.
 After breakfast, we’ll have some downtime to catch up on post-processing and have one of our signature image review sessions.
-Afternoon through sunset we’ll work the Upper and Middle Geyser Basins to capture colorful thermal pools and fountaining geysers.
-If night skies are clear we will go out to shoot the stars.
+We’ll work the Upper and Middle Geyser Basins from the afternoon through sunset to capture colorful thermal pools and fountaining geysers.
+We will go out to shoot the stars if the night skies are clear.

-October 2, 2023: Today we head over to the east side of Yellowstone, photographing West Thumb Geyser Basin, Yellowstone Lake, the Grand Canyon of the Yellowstone, and Hayden Valley.
-Of course, we hope to find impressive wildlife in the landscape, and have a good chance of photographing elk, bears, coyotes, and tundra swans.
-After a long and very productive day, we’ll head back to Gardiner and our rooms at Absaroka Lodge.
+October 4, 2024: Today we head over to the east side of Yellowstone, photographing West Thumb Geyser Basin, Yellowstone Lake, the Grand Canyon of Yellowstone, and Hayden Valley.
+Of course, we hope to find impressive wildlife in the landscape and have a good chance of photographing elk, bears, coyotes, and tundra swans.
+After a long and productive day, we’ll head back to Gardiner and our rooms at Absaroka Lodge.

-October 3, 2023: We’ll rise early to spend the day in Lamar Valley, often referred to as “America’s Serengeti”, looking for wildlife and landscapes.
-Lamar Valley is 40 miles of meandering rivers and amazing meadows broken by stands of pines and cottonwoods, and bounded by rolling mountains.
-This fantastic valley and the surrounding hills are home to large herds of bison as well as grizzly and black bear, several packs of wolves, and even a moose or two.
+October 5, 2024: We’ll rise early to spend the day in Lamar Valley, often referred to as “America’s Serengeti,” looking for wildlife and landscapes.
+Lamar Valley is 40 miles of meandering rivers and amazing meadows broken by stands of pines and cottonwoods and bounded by rolling mountains.
+This fantastic valley and the surrounding hills are home to large herds of bison as well as grizzly and black bears, several packs of wolves, and even a moose or two.
 We’ll finish the day with another image review and instruction session back in Gardiner.

-October 4, 2023: On our last morning, we will photograph at sunrise in one of several locations in the Mammoth-Gardiner area.
-We’ll have another hearty breakfast before packing up, checking out, and driving back to Bozeman; we’ll aim to have you at the airport before noon.
+October 6, 2024: On our last morning, we will photograph at sunrise in one of several locations in the Mammoth-Gardiner area.
+We’ll have another hearty breakfast before packing up, checking out, and driving back to Bozeman.
+We’ll aim to have you at the airport before noon.

 Easy: You must be able to do short walks on trails and boardwalks